 Finally, this is also the stage where you need to start your contributions to your retirement fund.
 Try to go for an IRA or 401(K).
 You can start a Roth IRA or Traditional IRA free at most banks or brokerages.
 If you start your contributions while you are young, you will maximize the power of compound interest.
 When it comes to investing, sooner is better!

-Another option in 2023 and 2024 is opening a high yield savings account (HYSA) now that interest rates are 4-5%.
+Another option in 2024 and 2025 is opening a high yield savings account (HYSA) now that interest rates are 4-5% or even a little higher.
 An HYSA is a secure and liquid account with minimal or no restrictions that can safely grow the money you save.
 Just be hesitant to invest in regional banks and don't invest more than $250,000 into any one account, so you can maintain FDIC insurance on your balance.

 2. End Your Student Loan Debt